 Edward Keating Weddings

 This Pulitzer Prize winner co-created the New York Times “Vows” column and shot it for seven years.
-Based in New York, Keating specializes in destination weddings and has photographed hundreds of weddings over the years at destinations ranging from Uruguay to India.
+Based in New York, Keating specializes in destination weddings and has photographed hundreds over the years, from Uruguay to India.
 From $5,000.

 Emma Cleary Photo and Video

 A perfectionist involved in everything from the consultation to retouching, Cleary comes equipped with a team of associates and videographers to capture every moment.
 Her experience in fashion editorial and photojournalism means her photos have an elevated documentary look.
-Packages start from $3,800.
+Packages start at $3,200.